-Moving to a new school is difficult and even more difficult is to make that change during the school year.
-But if you're a parent who has to move during the school year, take heart.
+Moving to a new school is difficult, and even more difficult is making that change during the school year.
+But if you're a parent who has to transfer his or her child to another school, take heart.
 Children will adjust; it might just take a little more effort on your part to help them settle easily into the new school.

 Talk to Teachers and Administrators Before You Move

-School administrators will be the first to tell you that it's important for the school to be notified of your child's arrival, any special needs your child may have and if there were any problems at the old school.
+School administrators will be the first to tell you that it's important for the school to be notified of your children's arrival, any special needs your children may have, and if there were any problems at the old school.

-You may also want to discuss how your child feels about the move, if your child is shy or has academic challenges you're concerned about.
+You may also want to discuss how your children feel about the move, or if you have a child who is shy or has academic challenges you're concerned about.
 Remember, teachers and staff are there to help you with the transition.
-The more you're willing to share, the easier you'll make it for your child to succeed.
+The more you're willing to share, the easier you'll make it for your children to succeed.

-It's also equally important to point out your child's strengths, their passions and what they might miss about their old school.
-For instance, if your child played in the school band, and the new school doesn't have a band program, you may ask the staff what the community offers or if they have other suggestions on how you can keep your child engaged.
+It's also equally important to point out your child's strengths, passions and what he might miss about his old school.
+For instance, if your child played in the school band, and the new school doesn't have a band program, you may ask the staff what the community offers as an alternative, or if they have other suggestions on how you can keep your child engaged.
 It's critical that the things your child loved to do in the old school be transferred to the new community.

 Talk to your Children About What to Expect